The Voice (Australian TV series) season 11

 The eleventh season of The Voice began airing on 18 April 2022.
 In October 2021, it was announced Seven Network had once again picked up the series for its eleventh season, set to broadcast in 2022.
 At the same time, it was announced that Keith Urban, Jessica Mauboy, Rita Ora, and Guy Sebastian would all return as coaches.
 Sonia Kruger was also announced to return as host.

 Similar to last season, the finale was pre-recorded and the winner was determined by a viewer poll.
-Lachie Gill was declared the winner, marking Rita Ora's first win as a coach.
+Lachie Gill was declared the winner, marking Rita Ora's first win as a coach and the second winning artist that had a coach blocked during his/her blind audition (Rita Ora blocking Guy Sebastian), after Bella Taylor Smith in the previous season.

-Coaches and host
+Coaches and Host

 On 11 October 2021, it was announced that Keith Urban, Jessica Mauboy, Rita Ora, and Guy Sebastian would all return as coaches for the eleventh series.
 Sonia Kruger returned as host.